LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

-#The Corelation of Fibonacci Sequence and Sprint Planning:
+<h1>The Corelation of Fibonacci Sequence and Sprint Planning:</h1>

-###Sprint - a period of time set asside for a team of developers, QAs, designers, and everyone else involved with the team to accomplish a series of tickets classified as Epics, Stories, tasks, bugs, etc.
+<h3>Sprint - a period of time set asside for a team of developers, QAs, designers, and everyone else involved with the team to accomplish a series of tickets classified as Epics, Stories, tasks, bugs, etc.</h3>
 A sprint typically lasts 2-3 weeks.
 Epic is one massive story that needs to be broken down into smaller tasks we just call "Stories" Stories can be broken down further into various types of tasks (i.e. resolving bug ticket; designing front end; developing front end; and same with back end)

-###How does the Fibonacci sequence come into play?
+<h3>How does the Fibonacci sequence come into play?</h3>
 Well it looks like this: 1,2,3,5,8,13, etc.
 These numbers in the tech/QA/dev world are used to describe the amount of time a task will take to complete.
 This number can be revised because sometimes you encounter unseen obstacles that were not previously anticipated.

-A number associated with a Jira ticket/task would mean:
+<strong>A number associated with a Jira ticket/task would mean:</strong>
 1 = Takes less than a day to accomplish, sometimes 5 minutes, sometimes the full day
 2 = 1-2 days
 3 = 2-3 days